 Toyota: Race’s sponsor is valued member of Central Kentucky

 In 1996, Toyota Motor Manufacturing Kentucky, five area Toyota dealerships and Toyota Motor Sales in Cincinnati teamed up to sponsor the Blue Grass Stakes, marking Toyota's first sponsorship of a horse race.
 As part of the sponsorship agreement, Keeneland replaces vehicles in its fleet with Toyotas.

 Initially, Toyota hired team members from nearly every one of Kentucky's 120 counties and continues its philosophy of giving back to the communities where team members live.
-More than $110 million has been donated by Toyota's Kentucky plant to organizations throughout the state.
+More than $111 million has been donated by Toyota's Kentucky plant to organizations throughout the state.